350 Mission Street

 MOVING PAST THE LOBBY

-The location, also known as Salesforce East, includes five BRILLIANT™ interior displays.
+The location includes five BRILLIANT™ Interior displays.
 Three of the digital displays are in the building’s Innovation and Transformation Center, one is in a reception area on the 29th floor, and the last is in the Ohana room on the 30th floor.
 All of these direct-view LEDs use a pixel pitch of 1.25 mm, giving Salesforce East a total of 38.9 million pixels over 3,132 square feet of digital display canvas, and feature brand-focused content developed by Sensory Interactive.